 Meals: Breakfast is always included (usually a buffet).
 Most dinners are

-restaurants available.
-The dinners that are included are in a variety of
+included.
+The dinners are in a variety of

 hotel and Parador dining rooms plus local restaurants allowing everyone to sample regional

 cuisine.
 The food is excellent and